leonardolucusi/Rift-CRUD-Estacionamento/README.md

-Caso de algum erro no banco de dados, digite update-database no Console do Gerenciador de Pacotes
+"update-database" no Console do Gerenciador de Pacotes